sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

    house in the property price figures, thus understating the house price to income ratio for middle-income Australians.

-Couldn’t have put it better myself.
+I could not have put it better myself.
 The way that Demographia calculated the ratio is the right thing to do.
 The way that the Bank did it is incorrect.
-As for why an extremely quantitatively sophisticated organisation such as a major bank made such an elementary mistake, well… I can’t say for sure since I have no special insight into their thinking.
+As for why an extremely quantitatively sophisticated organisation such as a major bank made such an elementary mistake, well… I can not say for sure since I have no special insight into their thinking.
 But the article itself does happen to mention the following facts, which may or may not be relevant: